ysthakur/CMSC417-Notes/content/UDP.md

 	- No handshaking between UDP client and server
 	- Each UDP segment handled independently of others
 - Datagram messaging service
-	- Demultiplexing based on port numbers
+	- Multiplexing based on port numbers
 	- Detects corruption using checksum
 - To achieve reliable transfer over UDP, add reliability at application layer
 	- Application-specific error recovery